AndreRidho/AndreRidho/README.md

 👨‍💻 **Software Engineer | Flutter Enthusiast | Full Stack Developer**

 Hi there!
-I’m a passionate and skilled Software Engineer with a strong focus on mobile app development using **Flutter** 🚀 and web/API development using **Laravel** 🖥️.
+I’m a passionate and skilled Software Engineer with a strong focus on mobile app development using **Flutter** 🚀 and web/API development using **Node JS** 🟢 and **Laravel** 🖥️.
 I thrive in high-pressure environments and bring a friendly and professional attitude to every project I take on.
 My name's Muhammad, but you can also call me Andre.

 ## 🛠️ Skills & Technologies
 - **Languages:** Dart, PHP, Ruby, Java, Python, C++, SQL, HTML, JavaScript
-- **Frameworks:** Flutter, Laravel, ReactJS, React Native, Rails
+- **Frameworks:** Flutter, Laravel, ReactJS, React Native, NodeJS, NextJS, Rails
 - **Skills:**
   - Web & API Development
   - Mobile App Development (Hybrid)